JackPay49/JackPay49/README.md

+_Please note that some repositories may currently be private in compliance with the University of Manchester's policies.
+These will become public by August 2024._

 # Personal Summary
 I am an enthusiastic, driven and creative self-starter.
 I pride myself on my organisation, communication and public-speaking skills.
 I am primarily interested in Machine Learning and Computer vision, and would love to follow a career in this area whilst providing a positive contribution to society.